Upcoming Prescribed Burns

 To find out more on how to stay safe and well if there is bushfire smoke in your area visit asthmaaustralia.org.au.

-- We have been unable to implement prescribed burns this summer due to the hot and dry weather in January and February.
+- We have been unable to implement prescribed burns this summer due to the hot, dry, and windy weather that occurred in January and February.

 - For detailed information of all burns, please check the interactive map below by clicking on a specific burn area.

-- Follow ACT Parks on Twitter to learn about Parks activities and upcoming burns (real-time updates provided during burns, when operationally feasible).
+- Follow ACT Parks on Twitter and Facebook to learn about Parks activities and upcoming burns (real-time updates provided on Twitter during burns, when operationally feasible).

 View the map in full screen.